Alyetama/Toxopy/README.md

 trial_type: string
     The trial type in the .csv file.
 This can take one of two arguments: "cat_alone" or "with_owner".

-span: string
+span: int
     The span value in the Loess smoothing variables.
-The default is 0.10.
-This can be changed to 0.50 by passing span='05'.
+The default is span=10 (0.10).
+This can be changed to 0.50 or 0.25 by passing span=05 or span=025.
 ````